nodejs/node/doc/guides/contributing/pull-requests.md

 $ git push --force-with-lease origin my-branch
 ```

+Amend your last commit just to fix some minor mistake you may have noticed before any reviewing, though.
+To make the reviewing process simpler, when some changes are requested it's preferable to add a new commit.

 There are a number of more advanced mechanisms for managing commits using
 `git rebase` that can be used, but are beyond the scope of this guide.